christophergillard9696-lgtm/Tower-United/README.md

 I wanted to create something that could really unveil the habits and dislikes within the community of Tower Unite.
 Initially I brought people in from my field research to interview, google form questionnaires were filled and funneled into an Excel master sheet, next was to scrape the Steam reviews, and social media sentiments using python VADER and Beautifulsoup to draw out the timing on when reviews were published, present keywords and repeated sentiments.

 # 👁️‍🗨️ Insights:
-- The Main Dashboard includes 84 participants, majority male to a 59/25 split.
+- The Main Dashboard includes 84 participants, majority male to a 59/25 split
 - Noteworthy: "Other" was a category on the options for gender on google forms but no participant selected this option when filling in the questionnaire
 - Condos come in as the largest draw of both Favoured Feature and Majority Spend of in-game currency
 - Participant base is primarily American, followed by other english speaking territories coming in 2nd and 3rd